mjankela/LIN-Local-Interconnect-Network-Example/README.md

 # LIN-Local-Interconnect-Network-Example
 This repository holds the basic code for an educational LIN (Local Interconnect Network) driver.
 It accompanies the course offered on http://www.invehiclelan.com.

-# Repository Code Master/Slave example:
+# Repository Code Master/Slave example

 Dive into the world of _Local Interconnect Network (LIN)_ with this educational driver.